bobbimanners/Zapple-II/README.md

   address space, which is 0000H for the Z80.
 - The second line loads the BASIC5 image at $1100 (0100H for the Z80).
 - Finally we just run the 6502 code in `SOFTCARD65` to bootstrap the process.
-  This loads higher in memory (but below 32K at the moment because of a Z80asm bug where it is treating the address as a signed 16 bit integer).
+  This loads at $0900.
+The start address is encoded in the binary, so we don't need to specify it on loading/running the code.

 The other EXEC file `RUNTESTSTUB` is the same, but omits the second step.
 Instead of running BASIC, it runs some internal test code that is part of